 Echeveria runyonii Rose

-Echeveria runyonii is a fast growing, rosette-forming succulent up to 4 inches (10 cm) tall and in diameter.
-The leaves are glaucous pinkish-white, up to 3.2 inches (8 cm) long and up to 1.6 inches (4 cm) wide.
-The flowers are bright orange and yellow and rise above the foliage on up to 8 inches (20 cm) long, arching inflorescence, usually in late summer or fall.
+Echeveria runyonii is a fast-growing, rosette-forming succulent that grows up to 4 inches (10 cm) tall and about the same in diameter.
+Leaves are silvery-grey to pinkish-white, up to 3.2 inches (8 cm) long, and up to 1.6 inches (4 cm) wide.
+Flowers are bright orange and yellow and rise above the foliage on up to 8 inches (20 cm) long, arching inflorescence, usually in late summer or fall.

 USDA hardiness zones 9b to 11b: from 25 °F (−3.9 °C) to 50 °F (+10 °C).